Frequently Asked Questions

 Dancing is also a superb physical conditioner: it encourages good posture and provides fun and exercise without strenuous effort!

-See our Benefits of Dance page for even more great reasons to learn to dance!
+See the bottom of our About page for the Benefits of Dance for even more great reasons to learn to dance!

 While every student moves at his or her own pace, the progress you make depends upon how frequently and routinely you take your lessons and how good a dancer you would like to be.
 Your instructor will discuss your dancing goals with you.